aitcheno/dms1_blog/posts/blog-post-w02s2.md

 - I used I II IV progression because to me it sounds very hopeful
 - Steady pulse = certainty

-I've deliberately made this choices in the soundtrack to further develop and strengthen the sense of those emotions within the overall piece.
+I've deliberately made these choices in the soundtrack to further develop and strengthen the sense of those emotions within the overall piece.

 ### post an updated version of your storyboard that accounts for the sonic elements of your project.